OpenDSA/OpenDSA/RST/en/Glossary.rst

       It does not refer to the relationship between :term:`key` values for the list elements (that is, "ordered" does not mean "sorted").

+   literal
+      In a :term:`Boolean expression`, a :term:`literal` is a :term:`Boolean variable` or its negation.
+      In the context of compilers, it is any constant value.
+      Similar to a :term:`terminal`.

    load factor
       In :term:`hashing` this is the fraction of the :term:`hash